 UCS2 Mne Description 0048 H latin capital letter h 0065 e latin small letter e 006C l latin small letter l 006C l latin small letter l 006F o latin small letter o 002C , comma 0020 SP space 0077 w latin small letter w 006F o latin small letter o 0072 r latin small letter r 006C l latin small letter l 0064 d latin small letter d 0021 ! exclamation mark 000A LF line feed (lf)

-The descriptive comment is given in English and ASCII
+The descriptive comment is given in English and ASCII,

 yet if the English description is not available but a French one is, then

-environment variable begins with
+if the LANGUAGE or LANG environment variable begins with

 the letters ‘fr’, then listing preference goes to French when both